aws-samples/sub-minute-lambda-executor/README.md

 # Sub Minute Lambda Executor

-This project contains both the CDK and AWS CloudFormation template used to create the AWS Step Function and Amazon DynamoDB to control the execution cycle.
+This project contains both the CDK and AWS CloudFormation template used to create the AWS Step Function and Amazon DynamoDB to control the Lambda execution cycle.

 ### Architecture
 <img alt="Architecture" src="./images/SubMinuteLambdaExecutor.jpg" />